-Rabeprazole sodium delayed-release tablets, in combination with amoxicillin and clarithromycin as a three drug regimen, are indicated for the treatment of patients with H. pylori infection and duodenal ulcer disease (active or history within the past 5 years) to eradicate H. pylori.
-Eradication of H. pylori has been shown to reduce the risk of duodenal ulcer recurrence.

-In patients who fail therapy, susceptibility testing should be done.
-If resistance to clarithromycin is demonstrated or susceptibility testing is not possible, alternative antimicrobial therapy should be instituted [see Clinical Pharmacology (12.2) and the full prescribing information for clarithromycin].

-1.6 Treatment of Pathological Hypersecretory Conditions, Including Zollinger-Ellison Syndrome in Adults
+Rabeprazole sodium delayed-release tablets, in combination with amoxicillin and clarithronycin as a three drug regimen, are indicated for the treatment of patients with H. pylori infection and duodenal ulcer disease (active or history within the past 5 years) to eradicate H. pylori.
+Eradication of H. pylori has been shown to reduce the risk of duodenal ulcer 5.11 Fundic Gland Polyps susceptibility testing is not possible, alternative antimicrobial therapy should be instituted [see Clinical Pharmacology (12.2) and the full prescribing information for clarithromycin].
+1.6 Treatment of Pathological Hypersecretory Conditions, Including Zollinger-Ellison Syndrome in Adults of age and above for up to 8 weeks.
+DOSAGE AND ADMINISTRATION able 1 shows the recommended dosage of rabeprazole sodium delayed-release tablets in adults and adolescent natients